blonster/fs-cfc-ly/fs_cfc_1_0/README.txt

 		Conv2d requires) of inputf (the 2nd feature map) och	Size of the 2nd dim (the order of dims is like what
 		Conv2d requires) of output
-	kx	Size of the kernel will be kx ¡Á kx, i.e., ky equals to kx by default
+	kx	Size of the kernel will be kx X kx, i.e., ky equals to kx by default
 	dtype	Data type of the feature maps.
 Can be torch.float or torch.double.